Package 'iotables'

 Description

-An arrangement of the Eurostat national accounts vocabulary to match with employment statistics data.
+A reference dataset linking Eurostat national accounts vocabulary with employment statistics data.

 Usage